CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 ## EntityTypeCheck Module

 Provides a set of functions that can be used to check if an entity is of a certain type.
+For a list of all entity types in Minecraft, refer to [Spigot JavaDocs: EntityType](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/EntityType.html)

 ### Usage